 Cognitive Behavioural Therapy

-CBT rose in popularly and fame because as a method of counselling it was one that could be standardised (counsellors providing this could offer it in one way) and therefore researched.
+CBT rose in popularly and fame because as a method of counselling it was one that could be standardised (counsellors providing this could offer it in one manualised way so everyone does it the same) and therefore researched.
 This does not mean that CBT is always the best treatment for the above problems, but research has shown that it can be effective when used with these problems.
 The benefit being that CBT is an evidence-based therapy meaning that your therapist should only be using what empirically works.

 CBT comes as a second wave of treatment from combining cognitive therapy and behaviourism.
 People who subscribe to cognitive theory believe that changing thoughts, images and cognitions impact on feelings and as a result a change in behaviour follows.
 From this perspective people’s emotional reactions and behaviour are strongly influenced by the individualised meaning that they assign to events that they experience.
 Whereas behaviourists believe that a change in behaviour or environment results in a change in thoughts and feelings.
 From this perspective it is believed that what we do is the crux of what is maintaining our psychological distress.